ericandrewlewis/prosemirror-with-react-rendered-node/README.md

 # ProseMirror with a React Rendered Node

-Open index.html in a browser
+Open index.html in a browser.
+Use the "insert orange" button to insert a document node that renders as a React component.

 ## Local development